← Back to Blog

 Mistake #3: Using Old Hardware

 Some bolts are one-time-use.
 Learned when one snapped.
+Replace all fasteners or at least the critical ones.
 New hardware isn't expensive—engine damage is.

 Don't underestimate how many consumables you'll go through: